nbzuong/water-sort-puzzle-game/README.md

 - xxx is the number of bottles.

-- xxxx is the number of waters in one bottle.
+- xxxx is the number of waters in a filled bottle.

 - xxxxx is the name of json file in which we save the puzzle.

+Two empty bottle will be added to the puzzle.

 After generated, the puzzle is saved in the folder 'puzzles'.